fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 Apply ARIA carefully.
 [No ARIA is better than bad ARIA.](https://www.w3.org/WAI/ARIA/apg/practices/read-me-first/#x2-1-no-aria-is-better-than-bad-aria)

-Seek to use semantic HTML elements rather than reinvent the wheel.
+Using semantic HTML elements is preferable to bolting on semantics via attributes since the semantics are conveyed natively avoiding redundancy and duplication.
 As Bruce Lawson says, “Built-in beats bolt-on, bigly”.
-HTML landmark elements (`<main>`, `<header>`, `<nav>` etc.) have built-in, implicit ARIA roles so there is no need to add `role="navigation"` (or similar) explictly as this would be duplication.

-There is no need to add the `aria-label` attribute to a `<nav>` or `<header>` (etc) element unless there are multiple of that element in the document, in which case provide a distinguishing `aria-label` for each.
-This label will allow an assistive technology user to be able to quickly understand the purpose of each.
+Create a small number of [landmarks](https://developer.mozilla.org/en-US/blog/aria-accessibility-html-landmark-roles/) using the appropriate HTML elements.
+For some of these elements it’s appropriate to bolster them with a label.
+For example with `nav` and `aside`, i) there’s a decent chance there might be multiple on the page; and ii) each instance creates a landmark even if it’s nested within another HTML element, so it’s helpful to distinguish each different landmark by using sensible accessible names.
+And in the case of the `section` element it _needs_ an acessible name in order for it to act as a `region` landmark.
+For all of these you can use `aria-labelledby` set to the `id` of an inner heading, or use `aria-label`.

+Note that when using multiple `<header>` (or `footer`) elements on a page, where one and one only is a direct child of `body` wile the others are used within `article` or similar elements, there’s perhaps less need to add custom accessible names.
+That’s because only a direct child of `body` will be treated as a landmark and the others won’t, therefore they won’t be butting against each other in a screen reader’s _Landmarks_ menu and need distinguished.

 ## Favour native over custom components except where they have known issues

 Native components require very little work, are familiar to users, and are generally accessible by default.
 Custom components can be built to appear and behave as designers want, but require much more effort to build and are challenging to make accessible.

 There are exceptions.
-Since the native options are flawed across browsers, accessibility experts recommend useing custom solutions for:
+Since the native options are flawed across browsers, accessibility experts recommend using custom solutions for:
 - form error field messages
 - focus indicator styles